jennifercadams/Random-Astronomy-Photo/README.md

 Improvements and features I am working on:

+* Add a "get APOD by date" feature that retrieves the photo for a given date.
+Will have to decide how to handle media types other than images in order to implement this.
 * Add a feature that stores previously fetched photos in a gallery at the bottom of the page, with prev and next buttons to scroll through them.
-* Redesign buttons to look more modern and visually appealing.
+* Redesign header and buttons to look more modern and visually appealing.

 ## Create React App